Agent Escalation: When to Hand Off to a Human vs. Keep Handling

 escalate(reason="policy", action=action)

-The agent doesn’t evaluate whether this particular account closure seems risky.
+The agent does not evaluate whether this particular account closure seems risky.
 Policy is mechanical on purpose.
-Consistent enforcement requires removing the judgment call.
+Consistent enforcement requires extracting the judgment call entirely — if the agent is deciding case by case, you no longer have a policy, you have an opinion.

 The non-trigger: sentiment

 The trigger fired.
-Now what does the agent actually pass to the human?
+Now what does the agent hand to the human?

 Not the raw 40-message transcript.
-A structured summary card the human can read in 10 seconds:
+A structured summary card the human can act on in ten seconds:

 Customer: [name / account ID]